Ben-Sperry/Yggra/yggra_spec/docs/01-overview/index.md

 - Usage of shared data can be monitored and audited

 This approach transforms sharing from a potential vulnerability into a powerful tool for collaboration while maintaining personal data sovereignty.

+## 1.3 System Context

+Yggra fundamentally transforms how personal computing works by changing the relationship between users, their data, and their applications.
+Instead of users having to manage their digital lives across dozens of different services and storage systems, Yggra creates a unified personal data ecosystem where everything just works.

+### A New Relationship with Data

+Today, users face constant decisions about their data: Which cloud service should store these photos?
+Where did I save that document?
+How do I share these files?
+Yggra eliminates these concerns entirely.
+Users simply interact with their data through applications, while Yggra ensures everything remains available and accessible.
+When you take a photo, write a document, or receive a message, you never need to think about where it's stored or how to find it later - Yggra guarantees it will be there when you need it, in the format you need it.

+### Guarantees, Not Options

+Unlike traditional systems that offer users complex choices about storage and sync options, Yggra provides straightforward guarantees:
+- Your data will always be available when you need it
+- You'll always be able to access it in the format you need
+- You'll never lose important information
+- You'll always control who can access your data
+- Your privacy will always be protected

+These aren't features to be configured or services to be purchased - they're fundamental guarantees that Yggra provides.

+### Beyond Storage

+While Yggra can replace traditional storage and cloud services, it's not simply a better storage system.
+It's a comprehensive solution that understands not just where your data is, but what it means to you and how you use it.
+When you store a photo, Yggra maintains all the rich context - who's in it, when and where it was taken, what event it relates to, which album it belongs in - and this context remains with your data regardless of which application you use to view or edit it.

+This contextual understanding enables Yggra to make sophisticated decisions about how to manage your data, ensuring it's always available in the most appropriate way for your current needs, without you having to think about where it's stored or how to access it.

+## 1.4 Key Terms and Concepts

+### Entity
+The fundamental unit of information in the system.
+An entity is defined by its properties and relationships rather than by arbitrary identifiers.
+Entities can represent anything from digital objects (photos, documents) to abstract concepts (events, tags).

+### Statement
+An immutable assertion about an entity, expressed as a triple (subject, predicate, object).
+Statements are the atomic units of data in the system and can never be modified or deleted, only superseded by new statements.

+### Application Interface
+A specialized view of the graph data that presents information in a format matching an application's requirements.
+These interfaces can be implemented as familiar data structures like SQL databases, key-value stores, or file systems.

+### Data View
+A filtered, formatted perspective of the graph data, created for sharing purposes.
+Views provide controlled access to specific subsets of data with defined properties and relationships.

+### Storage Reference
+A pointer to data stored in external systems, along with metadata about its storage location, access methods, and integrity verification information.
+Storage references allow the system to optimize data placement without affecting how applications access the data.